History

 Current state

-The present church has preserved its perimeter walls and architectural elements, both early and late Gothic.
-Two arcades opening the nave from the east and west, the original two-light window in the southern wall of the nave from the 13th century, and the renovated late Gothic windows stand out.
-Inside, there is no trace of the rood screen, but stairs in the northern wall of the nave are visible, and a baptismal font from the 13th century has also survived.
+The present church has walls and architectural elements both late Romanesque, early Gothic, and late Gothic.
+Particularly noteworthy are the two arcades opening the nave from the east and west, the original 13th-century two-light window in the south wall of the nave, and the renewed late Gothic windows.
+The 19th-century work resulted in the neo-Gothic windows in the chancel.
+Inside, there is no trace of the rood screen, but the stairs in the north wall of the nave are visible.
+The 13th-century font also have survived.

 bibliography: